scala/docs.scala-lang/conduct.md

 proposal, make sure the contribution is thorough.
 Don’t leave things half written or half done.
 While the evolution of Scala is a continual process, incomplete work is often of negative benefit.
 At the same time, contributors will come and go, as with any open source community.
-If you need to drop something, take measures to ensure someone else is willing to pick it up, or notify the other maintainers.
+If a contributor needs to drop something, take measures to ensure someone else is willing to pick it up, or notify the other maintainers.

 ## Violating the Code

-If certain unruly individuals refuse to abide by the Code of Conduct, via personal attacks, abusive language or snide comments, then the following actions will be taken:
+If a community member refuses to abide by the Code of Conduct, via personal attacks, abusive language or snide comments, then the following actions will be taken: